 - Transformation and innovation are paramount.
 Many outsourcing projects are now actively launched because they force change.
 Service providers can serve as innovation hubs, to allow the client partner to design new solutions and services in a different way.
 This is essential for companies that want to explore innovation and transformation in the way they deliver services.

 - Service—notably, customer service, has become increasingly complex.
 If your house needs to be completely rewired because you are advised there may be a fire risk, then you will hire an expert to do the work – unless you are a trained electrician and have the time available.
 The same concept is becoming true in many service company relationships.
 Companies are seeking to hire experts because they just cannot deliver the same quality using internal processes.
 Customer service is a great example of this change in process complexity.
 A decade ago, most contact centres were solely focused on answering customer calls and emails.
-Today, customer service, or the term I see as more befitting: CX, involves an omnichannel approach supported by assistive technologies, such as artificial intelligence, data analysis, and decision support.
+Today, customer service, or the term I see as more befitting: CX, involves an omnichannel approach supported by assistive technologies, such as contact center AI, data analysis, and decision support.
 Brands cannot keep up with customer expectations, so CX experts are needed for their higher-level customer service skills—those that cannot be provided in house by the client.

 - Platforms are changing fast.
 Many large organisations are filled with big, clunky systems that are both expensive and inflexible.
 How can it be that in our personal lives we are familiar with the ease of the app store and cloud-based systems, yet so many enterprises are not using similar platforms?
 That is changing fast, as many business leaders find that they can deploy solutions without the involvement of the IT team.
 Outsourcing technology and services is no longer just about the CIO commissioning a service company, as a result of the vast potential of cloud-based enterprise solutions.